 MobileHandledException events in the crash event trail to aid in debugging.
 Use the iOS and Android

-recordHandledException APIs for iOS or Android to annotate where exceptions are handled in your application.
+recordHandledException SDK method to annotate where exceptions are handled in your application.
 These events will automatically appear in the crash event trail.

-For more about annotating crash event trails with custom data, see Add custom data to New Relic Mobile.
+For more about annotating crash event trails with custom data, see Add custom data to mobile monitoring.

 Use the event trail

-- Go to rpm.newrelic.com/mobile > (select a mobile app) > Crash analysis.
+- Go to one.newrelic.com > All capabilities > Mobile > (select a mobile app) > Crash analysis.

 - On the lower right side of the Crash analysis page, select a crash type.

-- On the Crash details page, beside the stack trace, select Event trail.
+- On the Crash details page, under the stack trace, select Event trail.

 - Study the events leading up to a crash type for clues to the reasons for the crash.